Aisling-C/Aisling-C/README.md

 Additionally, I'm proud to contibute to the Data Driven Streets DC project, which aims to make DC streets safer for all through data driven advocacy.
+Check [this article](https://www.bloomberg.com/news/articles/2021-07-15/how-many-traffic-crashes-are-going-unreported) in Bloomberg about some of our work.

 <!---
 Aisling-C/Aisling-C is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.